veryscarycary/outlook-pto-checker/README.md

 # outlook-pto-checker
-A script with works with Microsoft Outlook for Mac to gets the number of PTO days used
+A script that works with Microsoft Outlook for Mac to get the number of PTO days used(Useful for "unlimited" PTO jobs)

 ## How to Use